 Reduce hedgehog injuries by cutting the plastic holders before throwing them in a recycling bin.

 While trying to retrieve food from food cans or cups, they may enter the container head first and get stuck because of the quills.

-Be resourceful and reuse the cans or squash them first before you throw them in a recycling bin.
+Be resourceful and reuse or squash the cans before throwing them in a recycling bin.

 Feeding While in the Wild

 Some people try to help by feeding the wild hedgehogs, but they do not realize they may be causing harm as well.